johnbywater/dcbdb/README.md

 for MVCC.
 Every committed write transaction increments the TSN, creating a new database snapshot.

 The TSN is written into oldest header node at the end of each writer commit.
-Readers and writers read both header pages and select the one with the higher TSN as the "latest" header.
+Readers and writers read both header pages and select the one with the higher TSN as the "newest" header.

 #### Reader Transactions